 Pediatric cervical spine surgery is a treatment option for children who have injuries or abnormalities in the neck portion of the spine (cervical spine).

-Cervical spine injuries may be present at birth (congenital) or result from a car or motorcycle accident or other trauma.
+Cervical spine disorders may be present at birth (congenital) or result from a car or motorcycle accident or other injury.
 Cervical spine abnormalities are rare, occurring most often in children who have Down syndrome, Klippel-Feil syndrome or bone disorders.

 Cervical spine injuries or abnormalities can cause bony structures to press the skull against the brainstem or upper part of the spinal cord.
-This compression may cause spine problems or abnormal brain development.
-Surgery relieves this compression and can help prevent deformity, chronic pain and loss of nerve function.
+This compression may cause spinal cord problems or abnormal brain development.
+Surgery relieving this compression can help prevent deformity, chronic pain and loss of nerve function.